StartSchoolHQ/startschoolwiki/docs/Preseason/Data/My Cat.md

 - Simple try-except wrap for the file reading

-## 🛠️ Useful resources for acomplishing this task
+## 🛠️ Useful resources for accomplishing this task
 * man cat - linux manual for cat program, reference it if any further details on the program are required.
 Link : [Cat description from linux manual](https://www.man7.org/linux/man-pages/man1/cat.1.html)